gnosisguild/mech/README.md

 # Mech

-Programmable ownership
+Smart account with programmable ownership

 #### Transferrable ownership

-- [ERC721Mech.sol](contracts/ERC721Mech.sol): allow the holder of a designated ERC-721 NFT to sign transactions
+- [ERC721Mech.sol](contracts/ERC721Mech.sol): allow the holder of a designated ERC-721 NFT to sign transactions on behalf of the Mech

 #### Threshold ownership

-- [ERC20Mech.sol](contracts/ERC20Mech.sol): allow holders of a minimum balance of ERC-20 tokens to sign transactions
+- [ERC20Mech.sol](contracts/ERC20Mech.sol): allow holders of a minimum balance of ERC-20 tokens to sign transactions on behalf of the Mech
-- [ERC1155Mech.sol](contracts/ERC1155Mech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions
+- [ERC1155Mech.sol](contracts/ERC1155Mech.sol): allow holders of a minimum balance of ERC-1155 tokens to sign transactions on behalf of the Mech

 #### Programmable ownership